hrezolit/Scrumdinger/README.md

 4. Run the project.

 ## Architecture
-* Svrumdinger project is implemented using the Model-View-Controller(MVC) architecture pattern.
+* Scrumdinger project is implemented using the Model-View-Controller(MVC) architecture pattern.

 ## Requirements
 Project is created with: